 Our favorite model is the Fleck 5600SXT due to its feature set, performance and its attractive price.
 If you’re looking solely for the best water softener, this model is for you.

-If in actual fact you’re looking for a top rated all in one device that is also capable of filtering unwanted contaminants from your water and improving your waters quality, we would suggest taking a look at the Aquios FS-234 as it also doubles up as an effective water filter for house water filtration.
+If however you’re looking 2 in 1 water filter and water softener combo we would suggest taking a look at the Aquios FS-234 as it also doubles up as an effective water filter for house water filtration.

 Whichever model you decide to choose, we’re confident that you will enjoy years of high-quality soft water that is going to provide several benefits to you and your family.